mstorsjo/msvc-wine/README.md

 Cross compilation with MSVC on Linux
 ====================================

-This is a reproducible Dockerfile for cross compiling with MSVC on Linux, usable as base image for CI style setups.
+This is a set of tools for using MSVC on Linux (and other Unix OSes).

+It consists of two main parts:

+- A Python script that downloads and unpacks MSVC and the Windows SDK

+- Wrapping and tweaking of the unpacked MSVC/WinSDK to make MSVC work transparently from Unix based build tools with Wine

+The first part also works without the second, as a source of MSVC and WinSDK for use with e.g. clang-cl.

 This downloads and unpacks the necessary Visual Studio components using the same installer manifests as Visual Studio 2017/2019's installer